Diarmaid89/KneatTest2020/README.md

 System.setProperty("webdriver.chrome.driver", "C:\\Chromedriver\\chromedriver.exe");

 The above C drive location – please change that to wherever you copy the Chrome driver to.
 This method will prevent my jar file from running correctly, in which case, please jump to ‘Method 2 – Creating a new project and copying the code over’.
-Jump to ‘Method 2 – Creating a new project and copying the code over’ to continue.

 Method 1 – Running the JAR File: